 Publication on the State of Alaska Online Public Notice System

-Publication in the Anchorage Daily News

-Posting in three public locations at the Airport
+Posting in a public place on or near the Airport

 The content of any public notice for leases is also regulated and, at a minimum, require notice of the applicant name, location of the lease, term length, and lease rate.
 Depending on the purpose of the lease (new, renewing, or making a material change) the notice either is to invite public competition or is for informational purposes only.
 These are regulated requirements that are subject to change when regulations are periodically updated.
 The Airport also requests that applicants with Airport-approved land leases inform affected Airport-adjacent Community Councils of their anticipated development.